python/cpython/Doc/faq/programming.rst

 system and compile-time type checking.
 Mypy type checks standard Python programs; run them using any Python VM with basically no runtime overhead.

-`Pytype <https://github.com/google/pytype>`_ is a static analyzer that helps you find type errors in Python code.
-It can type-check code with or without type hints, as well as generate them.
+`Pytype <https://github.com/google/pytype>`_ is a static analyzer that helps find type errors in Python code.
+It can type-check code with or without type hints, as well as insert them.
 Pytype runs under Python 2.7 or 3.6 and analyzes both Python 2 and Python 3 code.

 `PyChecker <http://pychecker.sourceforge.net/>`_ is a static analysis tool that